endless-sky/endless-sky-wiki/DevelopmentRoadmap.md

 User interface:

-- [ ] Allow zooming map in or out.
+- [x] Allow zooming map in or out.
 - [ ] Allow zooming the main view independent of the UI zoom (and allow < 100% zoom).
-- [ ] Allow taking off in a fighter.
+- [ ] Allow taking off in a fighter?
-- [ ] Allow the ship you are boarding to be different than the currently targeted ship.
 - [ ] When boarding a ship, allow choosing between repair and plunder.
 - [ ] When boarding a ship, give control over how much fuel you transfer.
-- [ ] Allow toggling weapons between stream mode and cluster mode.
 - [ ] Support for Unicode text.
-- [ ] Add a way to buy an outfit to put in cargo instead of installing?
+- [ ] Add a "log book" with entries that are added to mark major story line events.

 Universe:

 - [ ] Fill the galaxy (even if some systems are not populated).
 - [ ] More alien species.
-- [ ] Random fluctuations in commodity prices?
+- [ ] Random fluctuations in commodity prices.

 Game Engine:

+- [ ] Missiles using different tracking modes (optical, infrared, radar).
+- [ ] Consider limiting how fast turrets can turn?
+- [ ] Have disabled pirates pay you a bribe to patch them up and leave them alone.
-- [ ] Reverse thruster support.
+- [ ] Reverse thruster support in the combat AI.
 - [ ] More options for controlling escorts (tactical commands, hold secondary fire).
 - [ ] Better AI for missile boats that run out of ammo.
 - [ ] Weapons with salvo firing (must pause to reload for N seconds after M shots).
+- [ ] Escape pods and other changes to support "hard core mode."

 Missions: